kenneth-fernandes/cs542-design-patterns-assign-2/README.md

 - HashMap<FilterI, List<ObserverI>> - Used for storing the List of Observers pertaining to the event in the form of FilterI

 3. External Materials:
-- Used Collection.sort() for sorting the ArrayList while retrieving the Top K.
+- Used Collection.sort() for sorting the ArrayList while retrieving the Top K numbers.
--

 4. Compiling:
 - Follow the instructions as mentioned above.